Inua Wushishi: Later career

 Wushishi was required to retire on 3 January 1984, after the 31 December 1983 coup in which General Muhammadu Buhari came to power.

 After retirement, he entered business.
 He became chairman of the board of directors of UAC of Nigeria, retiring on 1 January 2010 at age 70.

-He was also Chairman of the board of UPDC (property development), a director of Stanbic IBTC Bank and MTS first Wireless, and a member of the board of Acorn Petroleum.

 He received the national honour of Grand Commander of the Order of the Niger.

 Wushishi died on 4 December 2021 in London, at the age of 81.